Cloud Security

 Threat actors no longer operate in silos.
 Today, they use multiple channels such as SMS, email, fake web pages, and compromised cloud accounts.
 They use these various channels to establish persistence and compromise identities so that they can elevate privileges and move laterally.

-Proofpoint Threat Research recently observed campaigns in which threat actors used multichannel attacks to target the retail industry.
+Proofpoint Threat Research recently observed campaigns in which threat actors used multichannel retail cyber attacks.
 The attack chain and timeline show how the threat actors (TA) move from one targeted organization to the next.
 Each time their unauthorized access is revoked or exhausted, the attackers move on to the next target.

-The multichannel attack chain that targets global retailers.
+The multichannel retail cyber attack chain that targets global retailers.

-Examples of SMS phishing messages with support ticket themes.
+Examples of SMS phishing messages with support ticket themes in retail cyber attacks.

 In the campaign we observed, the TA used a customized Microsoft phishing page that included the targeted organization's branding.
 This page led users through the MFA authorization flow to collect their credentials.

-Example of customized Microsoft phish page with the target organization’s branding.
+Example of customized Microsoft phish page with the target organization’s branding to conduct a retail cyber attack.

 Once the TA captured credentials, they compromised user accounts.
 Post-account takeover (ATO), the attackers used several methods to maintain persistent access and hide their unauthorized activities.
 These include: